-1.9 Waste and food excess supply
+1.9 Waste

-- All our used rapeseed oil is returned to the supplier and recycled for use as bio diesel for the fuelling of tractors and delivery vehicles. - All our food waste is removed by NTU's nominated waste management contractor and recycled for use in the production of electricity through anaerobic digestion. - We monitor plate waste as a matter of course in our restaurants and event catering with a view to taking corrective action on portion size, product popularity and quality. - Unsold products going out of date are made available to charities at the end of the day. - Our recipes are designed to ensure that as much of a product is used in food production as possible, such as bones and vegetable stalks and leaves, therefore minimising food waste. - We have systems in place to monitor and reduce food excess supply in all our outlets and from our hospitality provision. - All our staff are trained and refreshed on waste segmentation and the correct waste disposal routes. - When catering events, wherever possible food remains in the kitchen until the last minutes so any excess can be safely stored and regenerated in line with best practice hygiene standards and legislation. - Unavoidable food waste (such as vegetable peelings, egg shells, plate waste etc.) is removed by NTU's nominated waste management contractor and sent to an anaerobic digestion energy plant.
-Waste from that plant is then utilised as fertiliser. - Coffee grounds are currently being separated and collected for use in a research project reusing the waste as biodegradable animal bedding.
+- All our used rapeseed oil is returned to the supplier and recycled for use as bio diesel for the fuelling of tractors and delivery vehicles. - All our food waste is removed by NTU's nominated waste management contractor and recycled for use in the production of electricity through anaerobic digestion. - As part of the 'Food for Life Served Here' catering mark programme we regularly monitor plate waste in our restaurants with a view to taking corrective action on portion size, product popularity and quality. - Our recipes are designed to ensure that as much of a product is used in food production as possible, such as bones and vegetable stalks and leaves, therefore minimising food waste. - We have systems in place to monitor and reduce food waste in all our outlets and from our hospitality provision. - All our staff are trained and refreshed on waste segmentation and the correct waste disposal routes.